Kelley S. Coyner, J.D.

 Lisa Sturtevant, Ph.D.

-Dr. Sturtevant is the President of Lisa Sturtevant & Associates, LLC.
+Dr. Sturtevant is the Chief Economist of Bright MLS.

 Areas of Research: Housing, Demographics, Residential Mobility, Policy Evaluation, Regional Economic Development, Quantitative Methods